Shareholder support for Deutsche Bank co-CEOs drops in vote

-FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) shareholders delivered a stinging rebuke to co-chief executives Anshu Jain and Juergen Fitschen on Thursday with only 61 percent of them voting in favor of their 2014 performances at an annual general meeting.
+FRANKFURT, May 21 (Reuters) - Deutsche Bank shareholders delivered a stinging rebuke to co-chief executives Anshu Jain and Juergen Fitschen on Thursday with only 61 percent of them voting in favour of their 2014 performances at an annual general meeting.

 The non-binding vote is a standard agenda item at the annual meeting where shareholders are asked to “ratify” executives for their previous year’s service in a move viewed as a form of confidence vote.